What is Traditional Chinese Medicine?

 Due to outcomes of research to date, there is growing interest amongst scientific researchers in TCM, and it’s treatment modalities.
 In particular, there is a focus on how to do TCM techniques work and does TCM work for ‘x condition’.
 Research in TCM has recently become increasingly popular because it is a cost-effective solution for specific conditions and provide multiple positive health outcomes.
 But more importantly, like with all practises there are risks, if practised inappropriately or by a non-licenced practitioner serious harm may develop.

-In 2017, the AACMA (Australian Acupuncture and Chinese Medicine Association) commissioned a revised literature review of all the research conducted on Acupuncture: The Acupuncture Evidence Project, a summary of which is available here.
+In 2017, the AACMA (Australian Acupuncture and Chinese Medicine Association) commissioned a revised literature review of all the research conducted on Acupuncture: The Acupuncture Evidence Project.
 Although research is in a constant state of development, the consensus at this stage is favourable for many conditions.
 Luckily, with a growing research interest, this scientific research paper is only going to become more and more specific as to what research says TCM can and can not assist.

 At Evolution Medical Care, we applaud scientific insight into further understanding of treatment methods that are employed and look forward to additional high-quality research to assist health outcomes of our patients.